Claudio-Sjo/rtlsdr-ft8d/README.md

 ## Overview

-This non-interactive application allows automatic reporting of FT8 messages on Internet with [PSKreporter](https://pskreporter.info/pskmap.html).
+This is an interactive RTx application allows automatic reporting of FT8 messages on Internet with [PSKreporter](https://pskreporter.info/pskmap.html).
 The initial idea was to allow a small computer like a Raspberry Pi and a RTL-SDR device to send FT8 reports for [VHF/UHF](https://en.wikipedia.org/wiki/Amateur_radio_frequency_allocations#Very_high_frequencies_and_ultra_high_frequencies) bands.
 This kind of lightweight setup could run continuously without maintenance and help to get additional propagation reports.
 This code is just a glue between RTL libs and an FT8 open source library based on [Karlis Goba (YL3JG) work](https://github.com/kgoba/ft8_lib).

+The Transmitter is based on Si5351 chip for signal generation and related Power Amplification and filtering, the circuit diagram is to be added.
+Interface between RPi and Si5351 goes via I2C by means of WirePi library.

 This application written in C does: